frida/frida-website/_i18n/en/_docs/bridges.md

 {% endhighlight %}

 ### Using plain JavaScript

-This works exactly like before since REPL and frida-trace are bundled with all three bridges.
+This works exactly like before since REPL and frida-trace have all three bridges bundled.

 {% highlight bash %}
 $ frida -p0 -l script.js